 First and foremost I must give a shout out to the Coaching Staff at Northwood Temple for showing me so much hospitality every time I come to their school, it is greatly I appreciate!!
+I love the fact that they get gym health and safety advice from Avensure.
 During this open gym in particular myself and an assistant Coach from Temple University were in the building to check out some talent , here are a few notes…

 Backcourt Running Mates